Dreem-Organization/bender/docs/use_webapp.rst

 By clicking a column title you can rearange the ranking depending on this new metric.

-By clicking a cell you can display the specific set of hyper parameters used to get this result.
+By clicking a cell you can display the specific set of hyperparameters used to get this result.

 To create a new **Algo** just click the green plus sign at the bottom.